 I used to be fairly shy when I was younger and was reluctant to contact people from other fields and introduce myself.
 My advice first of all is to make sure the idea you have got is doable or if it is really new that there is a way forward and there are some connections you can make.
 Second, don’t be afraid!
 Don’t be afraid to admit you know nothing about certain aspects of it and accept advice.
 Don’t be afraid to contact giants in the field to collaborate.
 If your idea is good, they will go along with it.
 If they say no, don’t take no for an answer.
 Learn from rejections, reformulate your thoughts and have another go.
 Those giants started from nothing too.

-PIHR hosts a range of arts and health research collaborations that cut across our four research themes.
+PIHR hosts a range of arts and health research collaborations that cut across our five research themes.
 Read more about the projects we support here.